HTML Elements

 echo $el; // '<input style="color: green; display: block">'

-We have now used properties, but the same can be done using the methods:
+We've used properties so far, but the same can be achieved using methods:

 $el = Html::el('input');